BLavery/STM32F407VG-Micropython/README.md

  - using linux (debian mint),
  - which has dfu-util available,
  - with merely a USB connection,
- - using the standard latest firmware image from here: http://micropython.org/download
+ - using the standard latest pyboard v1 firmware image from here: http://micropython.org/download

 ... we can put a PYBOARD micropython image on this board: